 3. ARE THE TWO WORDS INTERCHANGEABLE?

-A person who is already infected with STD, has a higher risk of contracting HIV if they have unprotected sex, without a condom.
-This risk is greater if the STD causes open genital sores, as these wounds provide a break in the skin which enables the HIV infection to enter the blood stream.
-STDs that can cause genital ulcers include genital herpes, syphilis, chancre, gonorrhoea, trichomoniasis, and scabies.
+A person who is already infected with STD has a higher risk of contracting HIV if they have unprotected sex, without a condom.
+This risk is greater if the STD causes open genital sores, as these wounds provide a break in the skin which enables the HIV infection to enter the bloodstream.
+STDs that can cause genital ulcers include genital herpes, syphilis, chancre, gonorrhea, trichomoniasis, and scabies.

 6. WHAT ARE THE MOST COMMON SYMPTOMS FOR WOMEN WHEN THEY ARE SUFFERING FROM AN STD?